peoguchi/Hudl-Test/Login-Tests/User_login/README_user_login.md

 ## 📌 Project Overview
 These tests validate the login process for the Hudl platform, checking different scenarios such as:
 - Successful login with valid credentials
-- Failed login attempts with invalid credentials
 - UI behavior on incorrect inputs
-- Edge cases such as empty fields and incorrect password formats

 ## 🚀 Getting Started